shrutisenthilram/Week6/README.md

-# Project 5 - Tumblr
+# Project 6 - Tumblr

-Submitted by: Shruti Senthilram
+Submitted by: Shruti

 Tumblr is an app that ...
 [TODO]

-Time spent: 2 hours spent in total
+Time spent: 1 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] App has a configured table view and table view call
-- [ ] App populates the table view with data fetched from an API
+- [ ] Setup navigation to the Detail Screen

-The following **optional** features are implemented:

-- [ ] App fetches posts from a different Tumblr blog
+- [ ] Created the Detail View UI
+- [ ] Add the ability to pass data to the Detail View Controller
-- [ ] App has a refresh control to update the table view
+- [ ] Made personal finishing touches to the UI

 The following **additional** features are implemented: